-- As directed by PA Governor Tom Wolf, Perkiomen School's campus closure has been extended until the end of the academic year.
-Faculty and staff are working remotely.
+- As directed by PA Governor Tom Wolf, Perkiomen School's campus closure was extended until the end of the academic year.
+Faculty and staff worked remotely.

-- Students will participate in Virtual Perkiomen - distance learning via our Portal - starting March 19.
+- Students participated in Virtual Perkiomen - distance learning via our Portal - starting March 19.

 - January 27, 2020

 - March 15, 2020